jabranr/jabranr.github.io/articles/consuming-multiple-api-asynchronously.md

 private: false
 ---

 Recently, I worked on few Facebook apps that utilized multiple Application Programming Interfaces(APIs) in addition to default [Facebook Graph API](https://developers.facebook.com/docs/graph-api/).
 Applications normally use provided Software Development Kits(SDKs) to consume an API.
-At front-end development, majority of developers, prefer to use JavaScript SDKs for such a purpose.
+At Frontend development, majority of developers, prefer to use JavaScript SDKs for such a purpose.
 Consuming multiple APIs can be tricky in single app sometime&mdash;especially when using their JavaScript SDKs.

 There can be multiple reasons behind this tricky behaviour but an obvious one is not able to calculate the load time of an SDK.
 It can vary from app to app and even from page to page.
 Therefore, loading multiple SDKs and parallel consumption of their associated APIs, can lead to unexpected responses.
 For Facebook Graph API, most common examples are [early call warnings for FB methods](http://stackoverflow.com/search?q=fb.getloginstatus+called+before+fb.init).